nasa/refine/README.md

  make install
 ```
 See the INSTALL file for further autoconf build instructions.

+## Usage

+The installed `bin`-directory will include the `ref` executable.
+Invoking `ref` with no arguments will list available subcommands.
+Help on a particular subcommand is available via a `-h`, i.e.,
+`ref adapt -h`.
+If MPI is provided, `refmpi` will allow for parallel
+execution.
+If ESP is provided, `ref` and `refmpifull` includes
+EGADS built with OpenCASCADE and `refmpi` includes EGADSlite.

 # Multiscale Metric for Control of Interpolation Error in Lp-norm
 In conjunction with the